-What are Korean honorary titles?
+What are Korean honorifics?

-Main Korean Honorary Titles
+Major Korean Honorary Titles

-What does Oppa, ajumma and ajusshi mean?
+What do oppa, ajumma and ajusshi mean?

 What does Sunbae, Hubae and SEONSAENG mean?

-What does Gun, Yang, Gaju and Naeuri mean?
+What does Gun, Yang, gaju and naeuri mean?

 Comparison between Korean and Japanese honorifics

 However, it is widely used in both Korea and Japan.
-As we have seen, there are also suffixes that are outdated by time, as there are also in Japan.
-Although they are different, they are part of the culture of their people and it is also something that foreigners like us must learn.
+As we have seen, there are also suffixes outdated by time, as there are in Japan.
+Although they are different, they are part of the culture of their people and it is also something that foreigners like us should learn.